Professional Tennis Players Association

 The Professional Tennis Players Association (PTPA) is an association of male and female tennis players founded by the players Vasek Pospisil and Novak Djokovic.
 The group represents singles players in the top 500 and doubles players in the top 200 of the ATP rankings and WTA rankings.

 It was founded by players who had previously been members of the Association of Tennis Professionals Players Council.
 Members of the PTPA include Novak Djokovic, the outgoing president of the Council, and Vasek Pospisil.
 The pair will initially serve as co-presidents of the PTPA for a two-year period.
 The PTPA is governed by a board of trustees of nine members, to be elected annually.

 As the ATP is the representative of both players and tournaments, a greater degree of autonomy for players is sought by the members of the PTPA.
 According to proponents of the new association, the current structure makes having decisions in the best interests of the players difficult, given the conflicting and complex interests of tournaments, Grand Slam bodies and the International Tennis Federation (ITF).
 The PTPA said in a document that the goal of their organization was "not to replace" the ATP but to "provide players with a self-governance structure that is independent from the ATP and is directly responsive to player-members needs and concerns".

-Beginnings
+History

 The concept for the PTPA began in 2019, when Vasek Pospisil and Novak Djokovic found they shared a perception of shortcomings on how the ATP protected the interest of its players.

 Across 2020, they aimed to form and consolidate a movement, and it was formally founded as a non-profit in Canada in 2021, with the aim to "create transparency and fairness throughout decision-making in professional tennis", with membership being open to both men and women ranked in the top 350 in singles and/or top 150 in doubles.

+In 2025 they launched the Athlete Counsel & Equity (ACE) Program, an initiative to guarantee high level legal defense for players, independently of their income, accused of having violated the anti-doping rules, following the disparity of cases involving high and low profile players during 2024.

+On March 18, a lawsuit was brought against the major tennis governing bodies (ATP, WTA, ITF and ITIA) seeking better treatment which includes a reduction in tournaments players are required to compete in during the calendar year to advance in the rankings race, forcing players to compete virtually year-round increasing the risk of injury as well as physical wear and tear with only a month off, and fair compensation for their talent through equitable revenue sharing based on attendance (which in effect suggests an increase in pay) along with other grievances.
+The governing bodies reject the accusations alleged in the suit.